Senate Stops Buhari’s Appointee From Assuming Office - Nigeria Today

 Ruling on the matter, Saraki urged the Executive to respect the law at all times.

-The post Senate Stops Buhari’s Appointee From Assuming Office appeared first on Ngyab.
+The post Senate Stops Buhari’s Appointee From Assuming Office appeared first on SIGNAL.

 Do you something awesome to share with the world?
 Click here to share